 Babula had chastised me for summoning chorts–my first husband was a devil, and my second, too—they always stole a piece of my soul but never stayed.

 I eye his clothing.
 “I can mend your coat.”

 “Done.”
 He licks his palm and extends it.
-I kiss my fingertips and shake his hand, sealing the bargain.
+I kiss my fingertips and shake his hand.
 He doesn’t let go.
 “The ‘always flavorless pierogi’ might cost you more.”

-I laugh, my heart spinning a polka in my chest.
+My heart spins a polka in my chest.

 He leans closer, his whisper on my neck rough and warm as smoking coal.
 “I’ll take that skirt.”

 I take him home.
 He takes my clothes, and the rest of me, in the most sinful ways.

 I darn his coattails while nude, needle flicking stitches under his hot gaze.
 He’s hypnotized by the flashing silver as the parzenica patterns close the ripped hide with chain-stitched hearts.
 When I prick my skin, he sucks my fingertip, and other places too.